city41/neo-geo-dev-book/04-hello-world/index.md

 ```

-There is a lot going on in this file!
-Make has a very steep learning curve, so don't worry if this is all gibberish right now.
-We'll dive more into Make later.
+This file is nuts, especially if you're not experienced with Make.
+Let's ignore the details for now, we'll dive into ngdevkit's makefiles later.

 ## Create the S ROM containing a font

 The Neo Geo has no built in way to display any kind of letters or numbers.
 The only thing it can do is show graphic tiles on the screen.
 Before our app can print out a message, we need to set up some of these tiles to serve as a font.

-We will be using the tool sromcrom to convert png files into tiles.
-First, in the `resources` directory, add a file named `resources.json` with this as its contents:
+We will be sromcrom to convert png files into tiles.
+First, in the `resources` directory, add a file named `resources.json` like this:

 ```json
 {